 These lounges are also used for adult-oriented activities, such as wine tastings, which were among the most well-run and interesting I've ever been to on any ship.

 I cruised the Disney Magic to the eastern Caribbean from Port Canaveral on a seven-day itinerary that included two delightful sea days followed by two ports of call in the U.S. Virgin Islands -- St. Croix and St. Thomas.
 While on St. Thomas, I did a half-day shore excursion to the nearby island of St. John.
 We then had a final day at sea before spending the day at Disney's private island in the Bahamas, Castaway Cay.
 Although many cruise lines have private islands in the Caribbean, Castaway Cay is one of the best.

 This cruise itinerary was a great mix of time at sea and time in port.
 With so many onboard activities for children, families, and adults, I'm glad we had three sea days to enjoy the Disney experience.

-The Disney Magic is a delightful way for families or adults to see the western Mediterranean.
-The ship sails roundtrip from Barcelona in the summer months, stopping at well-known ports such as Rome and Naples and those that are not as common such as La Spezia and Ajaccio, Corsica.
+The Disney Magic is a delightful way for families or adults to see the Mediterranean Sea.
+The ship sails roundtrip from Barcelona or Venice in the summer months, stopping at well-known ports such as Rome and Naples and those that are not as common such as La Spezia.